-Overall, field operations/acclimation at the Chewuch AF was successful.
-The group achieved a target size within established parameters with a low mortality rate observed throughout the season.
-The activities in 2016 were intended to meet objectives outlined in UCSCSA Project and TRP by continuing efforts to maximize efficacy of the supplementation effort in the Chewuch River basin.
+Overall, acclimation at the Goat Wall Pond in 2018 was successful.
+The group achieved a target size within established parameters with a low mortality rate, and minimal predation observed throughout the season.
+Staff will continue efforts to improve detection capabilities at this location in 2019 (e.g., installation of additional antennas capable of minimizing tag collision between points of detection).
+Acclimation activities in 2018 were intended to meet objectives outlined in UCSCSA Project and TRP by continuing efforts to maximize efficacy of the supplementation effort by acclimating and releasing smolts in locations where they will return to high quality spawning and rearing habitat.

 Project development made strides in securing SOAs for use of production from the various ESA programs as well as conduct site specific environmental reviews.